In the busy freelance world, how do you make yourself stand out from the pack and attract those clients you've always dreamed of having on your books?

 03. Start blogging

-Setting up a blog and updating it regularly with snippets about your projects, industry views and a little of the personal stuff will all help you to maximise your online presence and give you a voice within the industry.
-Check out our tips on how to create a design blog and take inspiration from this selection of great Tumblr blogs.
+Setting up a blog and updating it regularly with snippets about your projects, industry views and some personal stuff will all help you to maximise your online presence and give you a voice within the industry.

 04. Network online

-Contacts are perhaps your biggest asset as a one man bad, regardless of whether you're looking to market yourself online or offline.
+Contacts are perhaps your biggest asset as a lone freelancer, regardless of whether you're looking to market yourself online or offline.
 Open networks such as Twitter provide the perfect platform for you to engage in conversations with the wider design world and build relationships with your peers and potential clients.

 05. Use online marketing tools